switchupcb/disgo/README.md

 ## Using the API

-This breakdown provides you with a **full understanding** on how to use the API.
+Use this breakdown to learn how the Discord API works.

 | Abstraction  | Usecase                                                                                                                                           | Example                                                                             |
 | :----------- | :------------------------------------------------------------------------------------------------------------------------------------------------ | :---------------------------------------------------------------------------------- |